-A broad overview of the theory and practice of duties and private police-leading toward the objective of licensing and professionalization.
+A broad overview of the theory and practice of duties of security officers, guards, watchmen, merchant police and private police-leading toward the objective of licensing and professionalization.
 Lect.
 3 hrs. per wk.

 ADJU 110 Patrol Administration

 Examines the various types of patrol and their importance to the overall police function.
 Emphasis is upon the responsibilities and problems of the administrators and supervisors of a field level law enforcement office; the most efficient methods of the assignment of personnel in order to prevent crime, provide needed police services and protect the community.
 Lect.
 3 hrs. per wk.